AmeenNoor/activeLife-center/README.md

 2. As a user, I want to learn about ActiveBeat Center and its offerings, so I can understand if it meets my fitness needs.

-3. As a user, I want to view a visually appealing image related to fitness on the website, so I can get a sense of the atmosphere.

-4. As a user, I want to find information about the different membership options, so I can choose the one that suits me best.
+3. As a user, I want to find information about the different membership options, so I can choose the one that suits me best.

-5. As a user, I want to access the contact information of ActiveBeat Center, so I can get in touch with them if needed.
+4. As a user, I want to access the contact information of ActiveBeat Center, so I can get in touch with them if needed.

-6. As a user, I want to explore the different classes offered by ActiveBeat Center, so I can choose the ones that interest me.
+5. As a user, I want to explore the different classes offered by ActiveBeat Center, so I can choose the ones that interest me.

-7. As a user, I want to easily access the social media pages of ActiveBeat Center, so I can stay updated on their activities and events.
+6. As a user, I want to easily access the social media pages of ActiveBeat Center, so I can stay updated on their activities and events.

 ### Design